Skip to main content

 What happens in the ERP:

-• Invoices are generated, payments are received, or credits are issued
+• Invoices are generated, payments are received, credits are issued, or the running balance changes

 What happens in epilot: